 - For overlaying images, text, charts etc. to get better aesthetics.

-- To learn how to group elements and overlay them, please refer this blog.
+- To learn how to group elements and overlay them, please refer to these blogs.

 - You can also give the entire group a border so that you know where the group is located.